 Mandatory Document Retention – This section instructs auditors to maintain “all audit or review work papers” for five years from the end of the fiscal period during which the audit or review was concluded.
 It also directs the Securities and Exchange Commission (SEC) to disseminate, within 180 days, any necessary rules and regulations relating to the retention of relevant records from an audit or review.
 Section 802 makes it unlawful knowingly and willfully to violate these new provisions — including any rules and regulations disseminated by the SEC — and imposes fines, a maximum term of 10 years’ imprisonment or both.

 Global Data Vault’s online backup software supports Sarbanes-Oxley Compliance requirements for mandatory document retention by storing audit and review work papers for an indefinite amount of time.
 It captures multiple historical versions of those documents enabling auditors to access to multiple versions of the same document as it changed over time.

 Section 1102: Tampering With a Record or Otherwise Impeding an Official Proceeding

 This section criminalizes knowingly altering, destroying, mutilating, or concealing any document with the intent to impair the object’s integrity.

-Global Data Vault’s online backup software protects your business by storing historical versions of documents that could potentially be the target of malicious destruction.
+As a Veeam Service Provider, Global Data Vault’s online backup software provides world-class data protection and compliance.
+We protect your business by storing historical versions of documents that could potentially be the target of malicious destruction.
 Any file maliciously destroyed on a local PC or server could be restored in minutes from our secure servers.
 Global Data Vault’s online backup software effectively mitigates your risk of prosecution by protecting data integrity and availability for official proceedings